daaain/daaain.github.com/source/_posts/2012-05-17-setting-up-octopress.markdown

 Paste your Github repo URL: git@github.com:username/username.github.com.git when prompted.

-This will set up some folders and the structure of the Git repos. `Master` branch will track the actual generated website and `source` will be the sources you are going to edit.
+This will set up some folders and the structure of the Git repos. `Master` branch will track the actual generated website (the contents of `_deploy` folder) and `source` will be the sources you are going to edit.

 ### Create your first post [&#8594;](http://octopress.org/docs/blogging/)